HumanSignal/label-studio/docs/source/tags/timeserieslabels.md

 | [strokeWidth] | <code>number</code> | <code>1</code> | Width of the stroke |

 ### Example
+Basic labeling configuration to apply labels to identified regions of a time series with one channel:

 ```html
 <!--Basic labeling configuration to apply labels to identified regions of a time series with one channel -->
 <View>